Amazonian Kichwas

 The Inca people who established the Incan empire and colonized the Quijos.

 The Chanka people from Huancavelica and Ayacucho, Peru.

 The Inga people from Colombia, who speak a closely related Kichwa.

 The Huanca people from Junin, Peru.

 The Quijos people from the Eastern lowlands of Ecuador.

 Language

 Amazonian Kichwa (Kichwa shimi, Runashimi; "runa" = people, "shimi" = language) is a group of Quechuan dialects including varieties in Ecuador, Colombia and Peru.
-The name "Kichwa" reflects the absence of phonetic mid-vowel allophones in Kichwa, due to its lack of uvular consonants, in contrast to other Quechua languages.
+The name "Kichwa" reflects the absence of phonetic mid-vowel allophones in Kichwa, due to its lack of uvular consonants, in contrast to other Quechuan languages.

 Ethnologue estimated 408,000 speakers of Amazonian Kichwa in 2011.
 In Ecuador, Amazonian Kichwa is spoken by around 109,000 people from the 6 Amazonian provinces (Napo: 46,213; Orellana: 29,987; Pastaza: 17,211 people; Sucumbíos: 13,210 people; Zamora Chinchipe: 1,528; and Morona Santiago: 810).

 According to the classification of Quechuan languages, Amazonian Kichwa dialects belong to the Northern Quechua group of Quechua II.